Skip to main content

 • Reference(s)

-All of the above should be prepared before the end of February to allow for the variety of partner application deadlines.
+All of the above should be prepared before the end of January to allow for the variety of partner application deadlines, some can be as early as February.

-The Conservatoire does not permit full-year outbound exchanges and you will only be able to participate for part of a year (either term one or terms two and three).
+The Conservatoire does not permit full-year outbound exchanges, you will only be permitted to participate for either Autumn Semester (our term 1) or Spring Semester (our terms 2 & 3).

 You should meet with your Head of Programme to discuss and complete your Learning Agreement.

-• For BEd (Hons) Music students: John Gormley
+• For BEd (Hons) Music students: Heather McMillan

 • For Masters students in the School of Music: Simon van der Walt